coap-security/liboscore/doc/guides/integration_levels.md

 and are selected at build time.

-It is possible, but not generally recommended, to build applications directly on this, as those applications need to drive libOSCORE through every step of the encryption and decryption process.
+It is possible, but not generally recommended, to build applications directly on this, as those applications need to drive libOSCORE through every step of the encryption and decryption process, as that is both tedious and error-prone.
 In return, the application gets full control of the OSCORE steps, and may perform optimizations that can not easily be done otherwise.